20182024

 • socio-legal theory and methods

 Laura's current research investigates how ways of thinking and doing law are becoming reconfigured under conditions of the unfolding climate crisis.
-It engages with the following questions: Which demands does the climate crisis make on law?
+It engages with the following questions: Which demands does climate change make on law?
 How can law respond to these demands?
-And, what does the climate crisis mean for law, in particular the techniques which law mobilises and the theoretical foundations upon which it is based?
+And, what does climate change mean for law, in particular the techniques which law mobilises and the theoretical foundations upon which it is based?

 Laura approaches these question from a socio-legal perspective that draws on ethnographic methods and works across theoretical registers from the social sciences and the humanities.
 In so doing, Laura’s research moves between empirical materials and conceptualisation to give visibility to the multiple ways in which legal forms are brought into being, articulated and sustained.